poef/arc-prototype/README.md

 ###\arc\prototype::freeze
     (void) \arc\prototype::freeze( (object) $prototype )

-This makes changes to the given Prototype object impossible, untill you call \arc\prototype::unfreeze($prototype).
+This makes changes to the given Prototype object impossible.
 The object becomes immutable.
 Any attempt to change the object will silently fail.
-If you would rather have an exception, use \arc\prototyp::observe() instead and throw an exception there.
+The object is also sealed and no longer extensible.
+The only way to unfreeze it is to clone the object.
+The clone will be unfrozen, unsealed and open to extension.

+###\arc\prototype::isFrozen
+    (bool) \arc\prototype::isFrozen( (object) $prototype )

+Returns true if this object is frozen and thus immutable.

+###\arc\prototype::seal
+    (void) \arc\prototype::seal( (object) $prototype )

+This makes the object incapable of adding or removing properties, or reconfiguring them.
+The object is no longer open to extensions as well.
+The only way to unseal it is to clone it.
+The clone will be unsealed and open to extension.

+###\arc\prototype::isSealed
+    (bool) \arc\prototype::isSealed( (object) $prototype )

+Returns true if this object is sealed and properties can no longer be reconfigured, added or deleted.

+###\arc\prototype::preventExtensions
+    (void) \arc\prototype::preventExtensions( (object) $prototype )

+This makes the object incapable of adding properties or extending it.

+###\arc\prototype::isExtensible
+    (bool) \arc\prototype::isExtensible( (object) $prototype )

+Returns true if this object is open to extensions.

 ###\arc\prototype::observe
     (void) \arc\prototype::observe( (object) $prototype, (Closure) $f )